 Back when I was a massage therapist, I was always pushing the necessity of self-care onto my clients.
 I thought that was what they needed to keep the aches and pains and strains away.

-But the truth is that the care of the self should be woven into the fabric of our daily life.
+Simply put, care of the self should be woven into the fabric of daily life.
 Our lifestyles should be a complete practice, from morning until night until morning again so that we aren’t someone who practices healthy self-care, we are healthy people who live a healthy lifestyle.

 We need the integration for our sanity.
 We don’t need to go to gyms to workout, we don’t need to attend a yoga class to stretch, and we don’t need to break free at the end of the week to finally blow-off steam.
 Know what I mean?
 Daily life can be all these things.